 The other difference is that in 2000 there was no incumbent running for re-election.
 It was anyone's race.
 In 2012 we had President Obama running for re-election.
 He's a Leo and Leos love the imperial limelight.
 The Republicans nominated Mitt Romney, a Pisces, as their candidate.
 A fire sign (Leo) versus a water sign (Pisces).
 Either the fire is extinguished or the water boils away.

-But in the end Obama had won his re-election.
+In the end Obama easily won his re-election.
 The water got boiled away, and with no rerun of the 2000 Bush-Gore fiasco.
-Does that mean the US is out of the woods?
+Did that mean the US was out of the woods?
 Not a chance.
-Mercury retrograde and its snarls and upsets will permeate Obama's second term of office.
-Imagine a US president with a four-year-long Mercury retrograde to contend with.
+Mercury retrograde and its snarls and upsets permeated Obama's second term of office.
+Obama had a four-year-long Mercury retrograde to contend with.
 Ouch.
-We can start with the still-rancorous Congress and then move on to a shaky economy.
+Let's take a look: a rancorous Congress and then move on to a shaky economy.
 That's enough right there, but the snarl-ups didn't stop at that.
 How about Obamacare?
 Uh, yes, politely one might call that a big snarl-up.
 Do we dare mention Edward Snowden?
 The Obama administration used stronger language than "snarl-up" to describe Snowden and his revelations about NSA spying.

 Anyway, getting back to your life, with only a small amount foresight here are the precautions you can take to prevent colossal screw-ups in your life during the next Mercury retrograde: